ericyoc/malicious_js_id_proc/README.md

 # Malware Dataset Classification with Obfuscation and Deobfuscation

-This project aims to classify a malware dataset and evaluate the impact of obfuscation techniques on model performance.
-It utilizes machine learning techniques to preprocess data, train neural networks, and optimize hyperparameters, with a focus on comparing obfuscated and deobfuscated malware dataset classification outcomes.
+This project aims to classify using a malware dataset to evaluate the impact of obfuscation techniques used on the malware dataset and the resultant model performance.
+It utilizes machine learning techniques to preprocess data, train neural networks, and optimize hyperparameters, with a focus on comparing obfuscated and deobfuscated model outcomes.

 ## Motivating Articles